Student Right To Know (Completion Rates)

 Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became ‘transfer prepared’ during a three year period, from Fall 2017 to Spring 2020.
 Students who have completed 60 transferable units with a GPA of 2.0 or better are considered ‘transfer prepared ‘.
 Students who transferred to another post-secondary institution, prior to attaining a degree, certificate, or becoming ‘transfer prepared’ during a five semester period, from Spring 2018 to Spring 2020, are transfer students.

 Golden West College Completion and Transfer Rates

-The table below compares Golden West College’s Completion and Transfer Rates to the statewide community college average for Fall 2016 cohort.
+The table below compares Golden West College’s Completion and Transfer Rates to the statewide community college average for the Fall 2017 Cohort.

 GWC State Wide

 Completion Rate 41.28% 33.67%

 Graduation rates of full-time, first-time, degree/certificate-seeking undergraduates within 150% of normal time to program completion, by gender and race/ethnicity and transfer out-rate: 2017 cohort.